magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/MDVA-39966-unable-to-deploy-locales-other-than-en_us.md

 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,Magento,Adobe Commerce,on-premise,cloud infrastructure,deployment,locales,QPT 1.1.2,2.3.0,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.4.0,2.4.0-p1
 ---

-The MDVA-39966 patch solves the issue where the user is unable deploy locales other than en_US.
+The MDVA-39966 patch solves the issue where the user is unable to deploy locales other than en_US.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.2 is installed.
 The patch ID is MDVA-39966.

 ## Affected products and versions